Princess Joséphine Caroline of Belgium

 Princess Joséphine Caroline of Belgium (18 October 1872 – 6 January 1958) was the youngest daughter of Prince Philippe, Count of Flanders and Princess Marie of Hohenzollern-Sigmaringen.
-She was an older sister of Albert I of Belgium.
+She was also the sister of Albert I of Belgium.

 Biography

 Joséphine Caroline married her maternal first cousin Prince Karl Anton of Hohenzollern-Sigmaringen on 28 May 1894 in Brussels.
-He was the youngest son of her mother's oldest brother.
+He was the youngest son of her mother's oldest brother, Leopold, Prince of Hohenzollern.
 Their relationship was described as a happy one.
 They lived in Namedy Castle on the Rhine which they had purchased in 1909.
 During World War I, she made her home a military hospital for wounded soldiers while her husband served as a Prussian lieutenant general.
 Exhausted from years of warfare, he died shortly after his return to Namedy in 1919, at age 51.
 In 1935, Joséphine Caroline entered a Benedictine convent in Namur, taking the name of Sister Marie-Josephine, and remained a nun for the rest of her life.
 She is buried in the Couvent des Soeurs de Notre-Dame (Convent of the Sisters of Our Lady) in Namur.